joncheng-dev/ParksLookup.Solution/README.md

 #### Set up a Connection String to Database

-_Navigate to the project's production directory `ParksApi.Solution/ParksApi`, and create a new file called `appsettings.json`.
+_Navigate to the project's production directory `ParksApi.Solution/ParksApi`.
+Create a new file called `appsettings.json`.
 Within the `appsettings.json` file, add the following code snippet.
-Change the server and port and needed.
+Change the server and port as needed.
 Replace the `uid`, and `pwd` values with your username and password for MySQL.
 Under `database`, add a fitting name -- although `parks_api` is suggested for clarity of purpose._

 ```json
 {